GhulamMujtaba000/Employee-Turnover-dataset/README.md

 Python script
 In case you don’t have the libraries then you must download the libraries first then run the script.
-You can also download this python file from this link= https://github.com/GhulamMujtaba000/Employee-Turnover-dataset Video link for more details
+You can also download this python file from this link= https://github.com/GhulamMujtaba000/Employee-Turnover-dataset

+Video link also provided for more details
 In other case if don’t understand the script then I have also created a video.
 You can also download this video from this
 Link = https://drive.google.com/drive/folders/11Gv_gW-THMF25T6Q3IDWI_0y0c6RhA3r?usp=sharing